iikerm/sfml-minesweeper/README.md

 # sfml-minesweeper

-This is a version of the famous minesweeper game that I made on my own in order to practice using C++ classes and the SFML library.
+This is a version of the minesweeper game that I made on my own in order to practice using C++ classes and the SFML library.
 Feel free to download and modify the code as you wish